 Training is a process for us, not an event, and in that vein, we continually educate our clients’ sales teams.
 When conducting a sales program for a client, we map out the buyer’s journey so we know where prospects are within that journey.
 This is essential because the salesperson needs to meet the buyer where they are, both pre-sales and post-sales.
 The salesperson must engage with their customer wherever they happen to be in the buying process whether it’s face-to-face or conducted virtually.

 We conduct Continuous Improvement Workshops, using proven engineering principles, to evaluate what is working well and to capture and document best practices, as well as identify opportunities to improve what’s working best or to do things differently.
 We prioritize the most important actions so we can implement them quickly.

 We also use a sales coaching tool, WideAngle, to facilitate weekly 1:1s between sales managers and sales reps.
 This is aimed at reinforcing good habits and coaching sales teams to be more productive.

 Inside sales reps use a conversation intelligence tool called ExecVision that analyzes call recordings using voice analytics that helps identify gaps in knowledge and opportunities for improvement.
 It tracks various aspects of the call such as talking time versus listening time, whether the salesperson is doing all the talking and getting little feedback from the customer, and whether they are addressing key pain points.

 While prospecting, we apply a feature in ZoomInfo® called Intent, which allows the seller to identify when a buyer is searching for key topics that represent intent to buy.

 Crucial to Successful Coaching

 MarketSource can provide you with sales training and coaching solutions that make perfect sense for your product, service, and industry.
-Contact us today to explore the possibilities.
+Explore the possibilities.